 We all want to live healthy lives, but right now rapidly rising rates of obesity, diabetes and heart disease are leaving lasting impacts on our communities, our workforce, our economy and our future.

-Research now shows that the seeds of chronic disease are sown before we are even born based on the environment in which we develop and grow.
-This includes the nutrition we receive, and toxic stress we’re exposed to.
+Research shows that the seeds of chronic disease are sown before we are even born, and it's based on the environment in which we develop and grow.
+This includes the quality of nutrition we receive, the toxic stress we’re exposed to and the type of environmental exposures we experience.
 OHSU has been a leader in this research and understands the need to change the way we view chronic disease risk.

-That’s why the OHSU Moore Institute created the Nutrition Oregon Campaign.
+That’s why the OHSU Moore Institute developed the Nutrition Oregon Campaign.

-This statewide campaign is grounded in the science of the developmental origins of health and disease (DOHaD) that shows the relationship between early life environment and lifelong chronic disease risk, and how that risk is passed from one generation to the next.
+The Campaign is grounded in the science of the Developmental Origins of Health and Disease (DOHaD), which shows a clear relationship between early life environment and lifelong chronic disease risk, and how that risk is passed from one generation to the next through gene-environment interactions.

-The campaign works with four key sectors to encourage leaders to see how poor nutrition and increased chronic disease risk impact the people they serve.
-Building support among these leaders will support the on-the-ground work of communities.
+The Campaign works with four key sectors in each community, to encourage sector leaders to see how poor nutrition and increased chronic disease risk impacts the people they serve.
+Building the understanding and backing of these leaders supports the on-the-ground work of communities.

-Some communities are ready to dive-in and develop programs as part of the campaign.
-Each of these regional hub communities has a local campaign liaison and an advisory board with members from each of the four key sectors.
-The Moore Institute works with the advisory board to provide resources, support and education as needed.
+Every hub has a local campaign liaison and an advisory board consisting of members from each of the four key sectors.
+The Moore Institute works as the backbone agency for the hubs, providing access to resources, support and education, as well as developing shared metrics for evaluation.

-A key component of the campaign is developing resources that explain the science of DOHaD, the importance of nutrition during adolescence, pregnancy, lactation and early life, and how nutrition can serve as a foundation for creating healthy communities.
+A key component of the Campaign is developing resources that explain the science of DOHaD, the importance of nutrition during pregnancy, lactation, early life and adolescence, and how nutrition provides a foundation for creating healthy communities.
+Below are a list of resources for the Nutrition Oregon Campaign Hub Communities:

 - DOHaD resources